jiveshsurajbali/odin-recipes/README.md

 # odin-recipes

 This is my first TOP project.
-I will have built a basic website by the end, containing relative links and images.
-The project is to build a website, using only HTML, that consists of a homepage and three webpages, each containing a picture of and the recipe for a dish of my choice.
-I have chosen to use dishes from my favourite video games.
+I built a basic website, with a homepage that links to three separate web pages.
+The website, was built using only HTML.
+The content of the website is three recipes lifted from video games I enjoy.
+The website was made to practice using headings, lists, paragraphs, links and images in HTML.